15 Different Types of Rakes for Domestic Use

 14. Concrete Rake

-A concrete rake is not the most common type of rake used around the house, but they can be useful if you’re going to have to deal with concrete in your lawn or backyard.
+A concrete rake is not the most common type of rake used around the house, but it can be useful if you have to deal with concrete in your lawn or backyard.

 As the name may suggest, a concrete rake is used for leveling out an area of fresh concrete after it has been tamped.
-It has no teeth at all, instead it has a straight edged blade attached to a handle.
+Some models have teeth, while others come with a straight-edged blade attached to a handle.

 15. Motorized Rake

-It may come as no surprise that rakes also have motorized versions, although it must be said that raking is one of those gardening jobs that you would really want to do manually.
+It may come as no surprise that rakes also have motorized versions, although it must be said that raking is one of those gardening jobs that you would typically want to do manually.

-Where a motorized rake comes in handy though is when you need to remove excessive thatch, for which you can use a so-called dethatcher, such as this Greenworks model on Amazon (see photo).
+Where a motorized rake comes in handy though is when you need to remove excessive thatch, for which you can use a so-called dethatcher, such as this Greenworks model on Amazon.

 Admittedly, removing thatch can be quite a physically challenging task, especially when you have a bigger area to process, in which case a motorized rake certainly can be useful.